 This sounds simple, and it is.
 Sit with the discomfort and notice it.
 Acknowledge the frustrations of the day and then let them go.
 Listen to your self-talk and try to be kind to yourself.
 Practice slow breathing.
 If possible, carry this habit into your workday.
 It will create space for less reactivity and a more grounded emotional stance.

 Consider pausing the scheduled lesson, and instead take time to engage in team-building activities with your students.
 An English teacher that I read about, after weeks of essays and test prep, surprised his 12th-grade class with a game of kickball out on the blacktop.
 The sun shone, the kids ran like mad, and everyone came back laughing.
 It was crazy, unanticipated, and utterly glorious.

 Do stacks of papers line your desk?
 Are parents waiting for your email?
 Are there field trip permission slips to process?
 Is the lab set up for tomorrow?
 Here’s what to do when the onslaught of tasks overwhelms you—write a list of everything that needs to get done in the next two days.
 (Yes, write it down.
 The physical act of writing provides a sense of control.)
 Look at this list and choose the top three tasks.
 These three are the must-dos, urgent actions that will help you survive until the next day.
 After completing the must-dos, cross them off your list and go to sleep early.

 5. Get Perspective

-"There are stirrings of life in discontent," wrote E.M.
+“There are stirrings of life in discontent,” wrote E.M.
 Forster, meaning that even in frustration and despair, a small flame wants to warm us.
-Life -- ours and those of our students -- nudges us.
-It is not wild or stormy, and chances are that it's barely a flicker.
+Life—our own and our students’—nudges us.
+It is not wild or stormy, and chances are it’s barely a flicker.
 And on the worst school day, it may not be felt at all.
 But trust that life is there.
-And when you open your classroom door tomorrow morning, you will find it.
+And when you open your classroom door tomorrow morning, you’ll find it.